psychofield256/GamerProject/docs/sprites.rst

 resized before printing).
 The files must be placed in:
 ``resources/<items|skills|monsters>/<id>.png``

+..
 For monsters, an animation and a fight sprite are needed.
+I planned to do both, and
+..
 For now, there is no support.
 I think I will do a second file for the fight sprite.
 ..
 Thus, the file will contain the both, which will be separated before use in the code.

 .. , a